 "Dues" means the annual membership dues payable by members pursuant to the Rules.

-“Executive” shall mean the President, Senior Vice President, Secretary and Treasurer meeting in between meetings of the Board.
+“Executive” shall mean the President, Senior Vice President, Vice President, and Treasurer/Secretary meeting in between meetings of the Board.

 "Fines" means any fines imposed on members pursuant to these Rules.